 As year-to-year financial information is accumulated on a consistent basis, changes in net position may be observed and used to analyze the changing financial position of the Authority as a whole.
-In the case of the Authority, assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$315.9 million as of December 31, 2020, a \$16.8 million decrease from the prior year.
+Assets and deferred outflows of resources exceed liabilities and deferred inflows of resources by \$301.7 million as of December 31, 2021, a \$14.2 million decrease from the prior year.
 This is a result of several factors:

-- Assets in total decreased \$33 million.
-Most of this is due to capital assets that decreased \$38.5 million largely due to depreciation.
-The deferred outflows of resources increased \$12.8 million, related primarily to the accumulated increase in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007.
-The accumulated increase in the fair value of hedging derivatives is offset by a corresponding increase in liabilities. - Liabilities decreased \$5.9 million.
-Accounts Payable decreased approximately \$5.8 million as invoices due on capital projects were paid in 2020.
-Fair value of hedging derivatives increased \$14.5 million and Bonds/loans Payable decreased \$12.6 million.
+- Assets in total decreased \$41.4 million.
+Most of this is due to capital assets that decreased \$42.7 million largely due to depreciation.
+The deferred outflows of resources decreased \$17.8 million, related primarily to the accumulated decrease in fair value of hedging derivatives related to the Commonwealth Lease Revenue Bonds, Series A and B of 2007.
+The accumulated decrease in the fair value of hedging derivatives is offset by a corresponding decrease in liabilities. - Liabilities decreased \$44.7 million.
+Accounts Payable increased approximately \$5.1 million as invoices due on capital projects were accrued in 2021.
+Fair value of hedging derivatives decreased \$17.6 million and Bonds/loans Payable decreased \$32.1 million.

 The Condensed Summary of Net Position reports the amount of discretionary (unrestricted) assets that the organization has to meet its obligations.
-The net position summary below shows that the unrestricted portion of net position shows a surplus of \$41,201.
-This is composed of funds from the Convention Center garage operations.
+The net position summary below shows that the unrestricted portion of net position shows a deficit of \$409,000.
+This is composed of various payable accruals and receivables due from the Convention Center garage operations.
 These funds are used to pay Authority operating costs.